Rukmini-Meda/HOMECHEF/README.md

 #### 12. Go to your fork in GITHUB and click on create a pull request to make a PR to master branch
 #### 13. If any further changes are required, make them in the same branch and follow 9, 10, 11 steps

-#### You can find our project live [here](http://homechef30.pythonanywhere.com/)
-#### If you find the project interesting and have ideas for the project or have found bugs in the project, feel free to raise an issue.
-#### If you like the project, don't forget to give it a :star: